 Christopher M. Burke is a graduate of The Ohio State University (B.A.
 1984), William & Mary (M.A.
 1988) and the University of Wisconsin (M.A.
 1989; J.D.
 1993; Ph.D.
 1996).
 Mr. Burke's principal practice is in complex antitrust litigation, particularly in the financial services industry.
-He heads Scott+Scott's competition practices and is a partner in the firm's San Diego office.
+He heads Scott+Scott's competition practice and is a partner in the firm's San Diego and New York offices.

 Mr. Burke has also served as an Assistant Attorney General at the Wisconsin Department of Justice and has lectured on law-related topics, including constitutional law, law and politics, and civil rights at the State University of New York at Buffalo and at the University of Wisconsin.
 Mr. Burke lectures periodically on class actions, financial services litigation, and emerging trends in antitrust and consumer law.
 Mr. Burke's book, The Appearance of Equality: The Supreme Court and Racial Gerrymandering (Greenwood, 1999), examines conflicts over voting rights and political representation within the competing rhetoric of communitarian and liberal strategies of justification.

-Mr. Burke is admitted to practice by the Supreme Court of the State of California, the Supreme Court of the State of Wisconsin, and numerous additional United States District Courts and Courts of Appeal.
+Mr. Burke is admitted to practice by the Supreme Courts of the States of California, New York, and Wisconsin, and numerous additional United States District Courts and Courts of Appeal.